-PHA Verification [HCV GB, pp. 5-3 and 5-7]
+COC Verification [HCV GB, pp 5-3 and 5-7]

-For family members age 62 or older who claim to be eligible immigrants, proof of age is required in the manner described in 7-II.C. of this plan.
+For family members age 62 or older who claim to be eligible immigrants, proof of age is required in the manner described in 7-II.C. of this ACOP.
 No further verification of eligible immigration status is required.

-For family members under the age of 62 who claim to be eligible immigrants, the PHA must verify immigration status with the United States Citizenship and Immigration Services (USCIS).
+For family members under the age of 62 who claim to be eligible immigrants, COC must verify immigration status with the U.S. Citizenship and Immigration Services (USCIS).

-The PHA will follow all USCIS protocols for verification of eligible immigration status.
+COC will follow all USCIS protocols for verification of eligible immigration status.